Bowling Green Falcons: Notable athletes

 Omar Jacobs was the starting quarterback for Bowling Green in 2004 and 2005.
 In 2004, he passed for 4,002 yards and set the NCAA record for TD to INT rate, at 41 touchdowns to 4 interceptions.
 He entered the 2005 season as a Heisman trophy candidate, but was unable to duplicate the success of 2004 and missed two starts due to injury.

 Don Nehlen played and coached at BG.
-He played quarterback for BG during his playing days before coaching the Falcons for nine seasons from 1968-1976.
+He played quarterback for BG during his playing days before coaching the Falcons for nine seasons from 1968 to 1976.
 Nehlen went on to coach West Virginia University where he would receive national attention.
 The coach joined the College Football Hall of Fame in 2005.
 Doyt Perry is another Hall of Fame coach who led the Falcons from 1955 through 1964.
 The university's football stadium is now named in his honor.
 More recently, Urban Meyer coached the Falcons for two seasons in 2001 and 2002 before leaving for the University of Utah.
 Meyer, whose last coaching job was with the NFL's Jacksonville Jaguars, has won three college championships—two at Florida in 2006 and 2008, and one at Ohio State in 2014.

 Other notable football players include Phil Villapiano and Shaun Suisham.
 Villapiano was an integral part of the Oakland Raiders in their glory days during the 1970s as a 4-time Pro-Bowler.
 Suisham is the kicker for the Pittsburgh Steelers.

 Dave Wottle was an NCAA champion and All-American at Bowling Green before graduating in 1973.
 He won the gold medal in the 800 meter run at the 1972 Summer Olympics.